Ariana Reines

 Ariana Reines (born 1982) is an American poet, playwright, performance artist, and translator.
 Her books of poetry include The Cow (2006), which won the Alberta Prize from Fence Books; Coeur de Lion (2007); Mercury (2011); Thursday (2012) and A Sand Book (2019), which was longlisted for the National Book Award.
 She has taught at UC Berkeley (Roberta C. Holloway Lecturer in Poetry, 2009), Columbia University (2013), The New School (2013), and Tufts University (2014).
-Reines has been described by Michael Silberblatt of NPR's Bookworm as "one of the crucial voices of her generation."
+Reines has been described by Michael Silverblatt of NPR's Bookworm as "one of the crucial voices of her generation."
 She describes the subject matter of her work as "bearing witness to the search for the sacred in the 21st century."

 Her play Telephone was commissioned and produced by The Foundry Theatre, and presented at the Cherry Lane Theatre in February 2009, with two Obie wins.
 She participated in the 2014 Whitney Biennial as a member of Semiotext(e).
 Her performance collaboration with Jim Fletcher, Mortal Kombat, was presented at Le Mouvement in Biel/Bienne, Switzerland, in August 2014, and was again presented at the Whitney Museum of American Art in October 2014.